-Dr Howson is a Researcher and Lecturer in International Development in the School of Arts and Humanities.
-He leads a number of modules across a range of different undergraduate and postgraduate courses, including the MA in International Development, and the Global Studies (Joint Honours) programme.
+Dr Peter Howson is a Researcher and Lecturer in the School of Arts and Humanities.
+He is Course Leader for the MA in International Development and leads a number of modules across the Global Studies (Joint Honours) programme.

-His teaching and research interests span critical theory, gender, race and development, ‘green violence’, environmental management and geo-politics in the Global South.
-Most of Peters teaching draws on his research interests and professional experience in the Asia-Pacific region.
+His teaching and research interests span political ecology, critical geopolitics, gender, race and development, ‘green violence’, and blockchain-based environmental management in the Global South.
+Most of Peter's teaching draws on his research interests and professional experience in the Asia-Pacific region.

 Before joining NTU, Peter was a Lecturer in Geography and Development at Northumbria University, Newcastle.
 He was a Post-doc Researcher at Colorado State University in 2016, looking at Palau’s National Marine Sanctuary.
 Before that, he was a Teaching Fellow and PhD candidate at University of Wellington, Aotearoa, New Zealand.
 His PhD research explored the political ecology of climate finance in Indonesia.

 Peter is a Human Geographer with research interests in blockchain-based forest and marine conservation, international development, ecotourism, globalisation, climate change, resistance movements, and non-state forms of governance in the Asia Pacific region.
 He uses a feminist approach to geopolitical enquiry and political ecology to explore the intersections of conservation and development, as well as responses to these interventions from below.

 Peter's current projects include analysis of the ‘Blue Belt’ network of marine protection measures in the UK Overseas Territories.
 Peter is also looking at how cryptocurrencies and carbon trading are coming together to make trees more valuable standing than cut down, and what impacts the practice is having on forest-dependent communities in Indonesia.